Charles Kelley: Personal life

 Kelley is married to music rep Cassie McConnell.
 The couple wed in a Nashville courthouse in late June 2009 as a legal formality before having a destination wedding in the Bahamas.
 After the wedding, Lady A tweeted a photo of Kelley showing off his wedding ring, saying, "What is that you see on Charles' hand... yep a wedding ring!!!"
 McConnell represents several country musicians, including her brother-in-law, Josh Kelley.
 Charles and Cassie wed on July 6, 2009.
 On August 7, 2015, the couple announced that they were expecting their first child in February 2016.
 On August 28, 2015, his wife Cassie appeared on Good Morning America to reveal her fertility struggle and also announced they were expecting a baby boy.
 The couple welcomed their son, Ward on February 11, 2016.
+In March 2025, Kelley and his wife announced that they were expecting their second child.
+Their second son, Archer was born on September 16, 2025.

-As a result of his brother Josh Kelley's marriage, Kelley is the brother in-law of actress Katherine Heigl.
+As a result of his brother Josh's marriage, Kelley is the brother in-law of actress Katherine Heigl.

 Kelley had the lyrics, "All your life, you were only waiting for this moment to arise," from the Beatles song, "Blackbird", tattooed on his right forearm in early 2009.
 In 2010, Kelley got a second tattoo, a design of the "flower of life", on his upper left arm.

 In addition to being an avid golfer, Kelley is a motorcycle enthusiast and owns a 2006 Harley Softail Custom.

-In August 2022, Lady A announced that they were postponing their Request Line Tour' tour to 2023 so that Kelley could focus on his sobriety.
+In August 2022, Lady A announced that they were postponing their Request Line Tour to 2023 so that Kelley could focus on his sobriety.
 On December 23, 2022, Kelley released "As Far As You Could", a song about his struggles with alcohol.